jezamaster/JS-Input-Fields-Validator/README.md

 It is easy to use.
 It allows custom configuration like:
-- scrolling to failed validation input field
-- scrolling to the failed validation input field
+- switch on/off scrolling to failed validation input field
 - scrolling behavior (smooth or auto)
 - switch on/off displaying error messages
 - setting own messages texts on empty value / incorrect format / passwords no match / callback functions